+My undergraduate degree is from Syracuse University, home of the Syracuse Triad.
 I have a Master’s degree from the College Student Personnel program at Southern Illinois University Carbondale.
 My Master’s thesis details the history of the fraternity system at Southern Illinois University Carbondale from 1948-1960.
-The dates are significant ones – 1948 is when SIUC became a comprehensive university from its modest normal school roots; 1960 is when the first of the Small Group Greek housing opened.
-The thesis is available on the top menu.
+My dissertation is also from SIUC .
+My dissertation Coeducation and the History of Women’s Fraternities 1867-1902 chronicles the growth of the system and the birth of the National Panhellenic Conference.

 I have done research at the Student Life Archives and have written several histories of University of Illinois fraternity chapters for the Society for the Preservation of Greek Housing.

 Other topics having to do with higher education also come into play.
 P.E.O., a Philanthropic Education Organization, was founded as a collegiate organization.
 I am a P.E.O. and I like to talk about its history.
-Colleges with which I have a personal connection – Knox College, Mount Holyoke, Washington and Lee, University of Michigan, Syracuse University, Southern Illinois University – Carbondale to name a few – also find their way into these posts.
+Colleges with which I have a personal connection – Knox College, Mount Holyoke, Washington and Lee, University of Michigan, Syracuse University, Southern Illinois University Carbondale, to name a few – also find their way into these posts.